ykrasik/jaci/README.md

 Any parameter may be declared as optional, in which case a default value will be provided if it isn't supplied.<br>

 * String parameters may either be constrained to a set of possible values, or be allowed any value.
   Furthermore, if constrained, the values may either be pre-determined or calculated at runtime through a value supplier.
   Values consisting of more then 1 word (separated by whitespace) can be surrounded with either single '' or double "" quotes.
 * Boolean parameters only accept the values *true* or *false*.
 * Numerical parameters (int and double) cannot be auto completed and don't (currently) support value constraints.
 * Flags are special boolean parameters that are always optional and default to *false* if not provided.
   They can be set to *true* only by specifying their name.
 For example, the control command *ls* has a flag *-r* which makes it recurse into sub-directories. 'ls -r' is valid, but 'ls true' is not.

 ### 2. Display Driver and Command Line Driver
-The DisplayDriver and CommandLineDriver are the 2 Service Provider Interfaces that must be implemented in order to integrate Jerminal into another application.
+The DisplayDriver and CommandLineDriver are the 2 Service Provider Interfaces that must be implemented in order to provide Jerminal integration with a platform.

 The DisplayDriver is a higher-level interface which can display the different events generated by the Shell.
 This can be implemented if a more graphically sophisticated UI is desired.<br>
-There is also a lower-level interface, a Terminal, which displays all the events generated by the Shell as text.
+There is also a lower-level interface, Terminal, which displays all the events generated by the Shell as text.
 This should be enough for most cases.

 The CommandLineDriver is a component that can read from and write to the command line.
 The command line is the text input area.
-TBD: Mention that this is not the only way to implement a console.
+TODO: Mention that this is not the only way to implement a console.

-Jerminal currently comes with implementations for these SPI's for libGdx and JavaFX.<br>
+Jerminal currently supports libGdx and JavaFX as frontends.<br>
 Any contributions will be certainly welcome :)

 ### 3. Hook calls to Jerminal
 TBD.

-# TBD
+# TODO
 * Auto complete
-* Annotations
+* Full Annotations spec
 * Programmatic creation
-* Call parameters by name or by position